rundsk/dsk/README.md

 `GET /api/v1/tree/{path}`
 Get information about a single node specified by `path`.

+`GET /api/v1/tree/{path}/{asset}`
+Requests a node's asset, `{asset}` is a single filename, node assets cannot contain subdirectories.

 `GET /api/v1/search?q={query}`
 Full text search over the design definitions tree.

 ### Designing the URL Schema

 Your frontend and its subdirectories will be mounted directly at the root path `/`.
 You must ensure the frontend doesn't include directories which collide with reserved backend paths (currently just `api` is reserved).

-So relative media references work in the rendered HTML the frontend should:

-1. use the path of the node, i.e. `/Button`, as the canonical URL, to display node information.
-Assets for the `Button` node are served _by the backend_ under i.e. `/Button/example.png`.

-2. redirect requests for i.e. `/Button` to `/Button/`

 A build created under by [create react app's](https://github.com/facebook/create-react-a) `npm run build` under `build` is a valid frontend: